brucezztong/7dscout/README.txt

 7 Days POI Scout

+Let me state right up front that this tool probably counts as proof of reverse engineering parts of 7 Days to Die, and is thus also proof of my violation of The Fun Pimps' license which I agreed to follow when I bought and played the game.
+Gadzooks, please don't sue me.
+Sorry.
+Not sorry; I needed it.
+TFP, you can use it too.
+Really. :)

 This little application is provided as-is.
 I needed a tool, so I threw one together.
 I started with some code from Liam Brandt, found on GitHub.
 Since Liam's code was covered by the GPLv3, this effort is also covered by the GPLv3